 This exhibition is organized by Jane Panetta, Associate Curator.

-Jimmie Durham: At the Center of the World was organized by the Hammer Museum, Los Angeles, and curated by Anne Ellegood, senior curator, with MacKenzie Stevens, curatorial assistant.
-The Whitney’s presentation is organized by Elisabeth Sussman, Sondra Gilman Curator of Photography.
+Jimmie Durham: At the Center of the World is organized by the Hammer Museum, Los Angeles, and curated by Anne Ellegood, senior curator, with MacKenzie Stevens, curatorial assistant.
+The Whitney’s presentation is organized by Elisabeth Sussman, Sondra Gilman Curator of Photography, with Laura Phipps, assistant curator, Whitney Museum of American Art..

 For more than twenty years, Los Angeles–based artist Laura Owens has pioneered an innovative—and at times controversial—approach to painting that has made her one of the most influential artists of her generation.
 Her bold and experimental work challenges traditional assumptions about figuration and abstraction, as well as the relationships among avant-garde art, craft, pop culture, and technology.
 More recently, she has charted a dramatic transformation in her work, marshaling all of her previous interests and talents within large-scale paintings that make virtuosic use of silkscreen, computer manipulation, digital printing, and material exploration.
 This mid-career survey, the most comprehensive of Owens’s work to-date, will feature approximately 60 paintings from the mid-1990s until today, as well as custom-printed wallpaper and artist’s books made specifically for the show.
 The exhibition will highlight her significant strides over the past few years, showing how the early work sets the stage for gripping new paintings and installations.